kinmury/obsidian-golden-coffee/README.md

 > ### Light Theme
 > - I finally did it, the Light Theme.
 Enjoy :D
 > ### Fixes
-> - _Most of them are just color scheme related_
+> - _Most of them are just colour scheme related_
 > - _Kanban_: The title had the wrong dimensions.
-I fixed it and customized to the color scheme.
+I fixed it and customized to the colour scheme.
 > ## Admonition
 > - *Text* - Now its centered
 >